The Choir (Cleveland band): 2006 reunion

 Three of the members of The Choir played with a reunited Raspberries in late 2004 and often fielded requests for "It's Cold Outside".
 When The Choir decided to perform a reunion concert as well, there was enough demand for tickets that a second concert appearance was added.
-Thus, on March 3 and 4, 2006, as pictured, the band reunited for the first time since 1989 (and the first appearance in nearly 40 years for the original bandmembers) for a two-night stand at Beachland Ballroom in Cleveland.
+Thus, on March 3 and 4, 2006, as pictured, the band reunited for the first time since 1989 (and the first appearance in nearly 40 years for the original band members) for a two-night stand at Beachland Ballroom in Cleveland.

 Life away from the band

 Dann Klawon lives in Painesville, Ohio and works as an electrical contractor; he also sings and plays piano at Lakeside Baptist Church there.

 Wally Bryson is a community employment specialist with the Cuyahoga County Board of Mental Retardation; he lives and works in Euclid, Ohio.

 Jim Bonfanti has an auto sales business in Mentor, Ohio.

 Dave Smalley is a respiratory therapist and lives in Arizona.

 Denny Carleton is a worship leader, and music teacher, at Mt.
 Carmel Church and School, in Wickliffe, Ohio and is also active in the Catholic Charismatic Renewal and as a Christian musician.

 Kenny Margolis is a lawyer and law professor at Case Western Reserve University School of Law.